kekmodel/FixMatch-pytorch/README.md

 ```
 python -m torch.distributed.launch --nproc_per_node 4 ./train.py --dataset cifar100 --num-labeled 10000 --arch wideresnet --batch-size 16 --lr 0.03 --out cifar100@10000
 ```
+\* When using DDP, do not use a seed.

 ### Monitoring training progress
 ```